greeeg/redefined.cloud/content/posts/monitoring-explained-differences-logging-tracing-profiling/index.en.md

 - Issues will arise, even with the best applications built by the best engineers
 - With distributed systems come distributed failures, which can be devastating when not prepared for and no way to tell where they come from
-- It contributes to transparancy and accountability
+- It contributes to transparency and accountability
 - It reveals mistakes early and offers paths for learning and improvements

 With all that said, where should we start and what are the differences between Logging, Tracing and Profiling which are essential parts of how we monitor and create observability into systems?

 ## Logging: taking notes of things happening into a system

-Let's start by the most straightforward way of understanding how a system behaves : logs.
+Let's start by the most straightforward way of understanding how a system behaves: logs.

 A log is a record of events that happened over time: a screenshot of something with an associated timestamp.